uml-robotics/projection_mapping/README.md

-# Point Cloud Projection
+# Projection Mapping Sample: Point Cloud Projection

-This package is used to publish a virtual camera in Rviz for use on a projector.
+This package is used to publish a virtual world in Rviz for use on a projector.
 It also includes a node to turn a navigation path into path of arrows.
 Feel free to open an issue if you have any questions or encounter any problems.
+This packages was tested with ROS Melodic on Ubuntu 18.04.

 ![Simulated example image](images/large_screw_clusters_close.png "Simulated example image")

-pcd files for this example are included [here](pcds)
+The pcd files for this example are included in the [pcds](pcds) directory.

 ## Setup

-* Download the [`rviz_camera_stream`](https://github.com/uml-robotics/rviz_camera_stream) plugin to your `src` directory: `git clone git@github.com:uml-robotics/rviz_camera_stream.git`
+* Download the [`rviz_camera_stream`](https://github.com/uml-robotics/rviz_camera_stream) plugin to your `src` directory: `git clone https://github.com/uml-robotics/rviz_camera_stream.git`
-* Enable a "Toggle fullscreen mode" shortcut `Super + F11` in keyboard settings
+* On Ubuntu, enable a "Toggle fullscreen mode" shortcut `Super + F11` in keyboard settings:

 ![Image of keyboard shortcut](images/keyboard_shortcut.png "Image of keyboard shortcut")

-### If You Want To Set Up Your Own Rviz Configuration From An Empty Configuration
+### Fresh Rviz setup
-* Change the Fixed Frame to the one being used
+* Change the Fixed Frame to the projector frame
+  * See [`launch/tf_publisher.launch`] for an example on how to publish projector frames
   * It is reccommended to add a TF display to see the location of the projector
+* Add displays to visualize anything
   * If you plan to project point clouds, add displays for them
   * If you plan to project the navigation MarkerArray, add a MarkerArray display and set the topic to `/visualization_marker_array`
-* Add an Image display and set the topic to `/proj_view/image`
+* Add an Image display and set the topic to `/proj_view/image` or your custom image topic
-* Add any other displays you need
 * Add a CameraPub display
   * Set the image topic to `/proj_view/image` and the camera info topic to `/proj_view/camera_info`
+    * See [`launch/camera_publisher.launch`] for an example on how to publish a CameraInfo message
   * Under "Visibility", choose what you want visible from `proj_view`

 ## Running